Research Associate: Nancy Bockino

 In addition, the whitebark pine are severely infected with an invasive fungus from Europe called white pine blister rust which was introduced into North America in the 1900s.
 Most trees are infected with the fungus (91% of monitoring sites in Grand Teton Park have infected trees).
 The fungus causes blisters on branches and the main stem, containing the spores for dispersing the fungus to new hosts.
 Often the stem or branch with the blisters dies off, reducing cone production, killing young whitebark and overtime killing large mature trees as well.

 Nancy has worked on behalf of whitebark pine in the GYE for over twenty years.
-Grand Teton National Park’s chief of science and resource management, Gus Smith writes, “Nancy has been the heart, soul, and engine of whitebark pine conservation in the GYE.”
+Grand Teton National Park’s former chief of science and resource management, Gus Smith writes, “Nancy has been the heart, soul, and engine of whitebark pine conservation in the GYE.”

 Please contact Nancy Bockino for more information: firstname.lastname@example.org